jvyden/osu-wine-startup/README.md

-# My launcher for running osu on wine.

-(Pretty bad, but it works.)
+# osu! wine startup

 ## Requirements:
 Wine

 osu!

+A computer that can handle osu

 big brain